viraj325/ContactSpring/README.md

 # Install ContactSpring

 For ContactSpring to work correctly make sure to have Tomcat Server downloaded and started, recommended through IntelliJ.
+You can use the Github CLI - "gh repo clone viraj325/ContactSpring" to clone the project or simply just download the zip.

 # How does it work?
 The application runs on localhost with api endpoints listed below.